 6. Nike Air Jordan 4 Retro LS Lightning

-Released in 2006 alongside the “Thunder”, the Air Jordan 4 Lightning is an eye-catching take on the Tinker Hatfield-designed Nike Air Jordan 4 silhouette.
+Released in 2006 alongside the “Thunder”, the Air Jordan 4 Lightning is an eye-catching take on the Tinker Hatfield-designed Nike Jordan 4 silhouette.
 The classic design – Hatfield’s second Air Jordan – stands out for its distinctive triangular support wings and visible Air unit.
 Featuring a Tour Yellow nubuck upper, with accents of gray on the side panel mesh and outsole, the racing-inspired Jordan 4 Retro Lightning colorway takes its cues from the seasonal colors of MJ’s Michael Jordan Motorsports team.
-Jordan branding on the tongue and heel of the sought-after Air Jordan 4 Lightning finishes the look.
+Jordan branding on the tongue and heel of the sought-after Nike Jordan 4 Lightning finishes the look.

 7. Nike Air Jordan 4 Retro KAWS

-The KAWS Nike Air Jordan 4 Retro marks the first collaboration between Jordan Brand and legendary street artist KAWS, aka Brian Donnelly.
+The KAWS Nike Jordan 4 Retro marks the first collaboration between Jordan Brand and legendary street artist KAWS, aka Brian Donnelly.
 The 2017 release was so hotly anticipated that it nearly started a riot—a London raffle for the Air Jordan 4 KAWS had to be shut down by police.
-Featuring uppers and midsoles dressed in premium gray suede, the KAWS Nike collab definitely lives up to the hype: KAWS’ distinctive Mickey Mouse-inspired glove graphics adorn the insoles, outsoles and uppers, along with his signature ‘XX’ on the heel tabs of the Air Jordan 4 KAWS sneakers.
+Featuring uppers and midsoles dressed in premium gray suede, the KAWS Nike collab definitely lives up to the hype: KAWS’ distinctive Mickey Mouse-inspired glove graphics adorn the insoles, outsoles and uppers, along with his signature ‘XX’ on the heel tabs of the Nike Jordan 4 KAWS sneakers.

 8. Nike Air Jordan 4 Retro Eminem x Carhartt

-The Air Jordan 4 Eminem x Carhartt collab dropped in 2015, when rapper Eminem and iconic workwear brand Carhartt teamed up with the Jordan brand to create this ultra-exclusive pair of Nike Air Jordan 4 Retro sneakers.
+The Nike Jordan 4 Eminem x Carhartt collab dropped in 2015, when rapper Eminem and iconic workwear brand Carhartt teamed up with the Jordan brand to create this ultra-exclusive pair of Nike Air Jordan 4 Retro sneakers.
 Originally gifted to the rapper’s friends and family, an additional 10 pairs of the Nike Air Jordan 4 Retros were created to sell at an eBay auction to benefit the Marshall Mathers Foundation.
 The auction of Jordan 4 Eminem Carhartt shoes ultimately raised $227,000 and supported the Michigan State University Community Music School’s efforts to provide enrollment to local students.
 The highly coveted Air Jordan 4 Eminem x Carhartt collab shoes feature uppers in black Carhartt canvas, with chrome eyelets.
-Eminem’s trademark hockey mask and backwards “E” logo adorn the heels of the Jordan 4 Eminem Carhartt sneakers.
+Eminem’s trademark hockey mask and backwards “E” logo adorn the heels of the Nike Jordan 4 Eminem Carhartt sneakers.

 9. Nike Air Jordan 4 OFF-WHITE Sail

 A strikingly elegant pair of Nike Air Jordan 4s, it’s no exaggeration to say that these sneakers belong in a museum.
 A collaboration between Virgil Abloh’s Off-White design label and Nike, the Off White Jordan 4 Sail made its debut in an exhibit at the Museum of Contemporary Art in Chicago.
 The show, titled Virgil Abloh: “Figures of Speech”, made history as the first museum survey dedicated to the genre-bending artist and designer.
-A tonal take on the classic silhouette, the Jordan 4 Off White Sail features a deconstructed leather build, accented with semi-transparent TPU on the eyelets, wings and heel panel.
+A tonal take on the classic silhouette, the Nike Jordan 4 Off White Sail features a deconstructed leather build, accented with semi-transparent TPU on the eyelets, wings and heel panel.
 Abloh’s signature flourishes, including a zip tie and “AIR” printed on the lateral side, complete the Off White Jordan 4 Sail.